Subdivision Directional Fields: Background

 \paragraph{Divergence pollution} The relation of the SEC divergence to the fine DEC divergence reveals an interesting insight:

-In words, the SEC divergence of a coarse $1$-form $z_1^0$ subdivided into fine $1$-form $z^l_1$ is not exactly the subdivided coarse divergence; it is rather equivalent only when integrated under the \emph{test functions} $\Psi_1^0$ in the columns of $\mathbb{S}^l_1$.
-Simply put, the divergence of the fine form might contain ``high-frequency'' components that are in $ker\left(\mathbb{S}^l_1\right)^T$, where $\left(\mathbb{S}^l_1\right)^T$ acts effectively as a low-pass filter.
+In words, the SEC divergence of a coarse $1$-form $z_1^0$ subdivided into fine $1$-form $z^l_1$ is not exactly the subdivided coarse divergence; it is rather equivalent only when tested against the \emph{test functions} $\Psi_0^0$.
+Simply put, the divergence of the fine form might contain ``high-frequency'' components that are in $\ker\left(\mathbb{S}^l_1\right)^T$, where $\left(\mathbb{S}^l_1\right)^T$ acts effectively as a low-pass filter.
 We denote this as \emph{divergence pollution}.

-The framework of SEC does not trivially extend to FEM; this is because FEM operators do not factor into combinatorial and metric components, and thus creating stationary subdivision matrices for PCVFs is a challenging task.
-Our goal is then to create a framework of commutation and hierarchy of spaces for FEM piecewise-constant directional fields.
-For this, we need to first overcome the challenge of metric-free representation that allows for stationary commutation.
-We do so in the next section.